libero/reviewer/charts/libero-reviewer/README.md

 ## Lint helm chart locally

+You have to bump the chart version if you change the chart.
+Pipeline will otherwise fail.

-Locally linting can sometimes produce more intelligble error messages:
+Locally linting can sometimes produce more intelligble error messages.

 ```sh
 docker run \